yoctoproject/poky/documentation/ref-manual/qa-checks.rst

     the patch updates that modify the context.
 Devtool may also refresh other things in the patches, those can be discarded.

+.. _qa-check-patch-status:

+- ``Missing Upstream-Status in patch <patchfile> Please add according to <url> [patch-status-core/patch-status-noncore]``

+    The ``Upstream-Status`` value is missing in the specified patch file's header.
+    This value is intended to track whether or not the patch has been sent upstream, whether or not it has been merged, etc.

+    There are two options for this same check - ``patch-status-core`` (for recipes in OE-Core) and ``patch-status-noncore`` (for recipes in any other layer).

+    For more information, see the
+    ":ref:`contributor-guide/recipe-style-guide:patch upstream status`"
+    section in the Yocto Project and OpenEmbedded Contributor Guide.

+- ``Malformed Upstream-Status in patch <patchfile> Please correct according to <url> [patch-status-core/patch-status-noncore]``

+    The ``Upstream-Status`` value in the specified patch file's header is invalid - it must be a specific format.
+See the "Missing Upstream-Status" entry above for more information.

+.. _qa-check-buildpaths:

+- ``File <filename> in package <packagename> contains reference to TMPDIR [buildpaths]``

+    This check ensures that build system paths (including :term:`TMPDIR`) do not appear in output files, which not only leaks build system configuration into the target, but also hinders binary reproducibility as the output will change if the build system configuration changes.

+    Typically these paths will enter the output through some mechanism in the configuration or compilation of the software being built by the recipe.
+To resolve this issue you will need to determine how the detected path is entering the output.
+Sometimes it may require adjusting scripts or code to use a relative path rather than an absolute one, or to pick up the path from runtime configuration or environment variables.

 Configuring and Disabling QA Checks